 Any output left over from processing or production that cannot be used for primary products.

 Waste collection system where different waste streams (metals, paper, plastics) are collected separately.
-This form of collection ensures lower contamination levels and therefore leads to higher quality recyclates.
+This form of the collection ensures lower contamination levels and therefore leads to higher quality recyclates.

 Process of chopping large items into flakes or strips.